haktan313/HStatsManager/README.md

     To use the widget in your game:

     - **Step 1**: Add the widget to your UI using CreateWidget.
-    - **Step 2**: Assign the StatHandlerObject property of the widget to reference the HStatHandler component on your character.
-This connection allows the widget to pull real-time data from the character's stats.
+    - **Step 2**: Connect the HStatHandler component to the widget by typing the name of whose HStatHandler component it is.
+This connection allows the widget to pull real-time data.

   ![Image](https://github.com/user-attachments/assets/b3082161-f24f-43ea-8080-71f80875f8a8)